ulsidae/dev_logs/Mathematics/Goldbach-Conjecture/readme.md

 Because the prime list was limited, even small changes in the range produced very different results.
 Also, the nested loops resulted in $O(n^2)$ complexity.

-Ultimately, this approach revealed little about primes.
+Ultimately, this approach revealed little about the underlying nature of prime numbers, but it taught me a great deal about algorithms, computational limits, and mathematical experimentation.

 ---